MIT-LCP/mimic-code/README.md

 ## Contributing

-Our team has worked hard to create and share the MIMIC dataset.
+Our team has worked hard to create and share the MIMIC datasets.
 We encourage you to share the code that you use for data processing and analysis.
 Sharing code helps to make studies reproducible and promotes collaborative research.
 To contribute, please:

 * Fork the repository using the following link: https://github.com/MIT-LCP/mimic-code/fork.
 For a background on GitHub forks, see: https://help.github.com/articles/fork-a-repo/
 * Commit your changes to the forked repository.